Treysen Eaglestaff: North Dakota

 As a freshman, Eaglestaff played in 33 games and started in 11 of them.
 He averaged 8.4 points, 2.5 rebounds, and 1.7 assists per game.
 As a sophomore he started in all 32 of North Dakota's games, averaging 14.4 points, 2.3 rebounds, and 1.5 assists per game.
 As a junior he appeared in and started in 33 games, averaging 18.9 points, 2.8 rebounds, and 2.4 assists per game.

 During the 2024–25 season, Eaglestaff made national headlines after scoring 40 points against No. 6 Alabama, becoming the first mid-major player to score 40 points against an AP-Top 10 opponent since 2012.
 He again received national attention after scoring 51 points against South Dakota State during the quarterfinal round of the 2025 Summit League men's basketball tournament.

 On March 11, 2025 it was announced that Eaglestaff would be entering the transfer portal.

-South Carolina
+West Virginia

 On March 30, 2025, Eaglestaff announced his commitment to play for the South Carolina Gamecocks in the 2025–26 season over offers from Kansas, Kentucky, and Gonzaga.
 Eaglestaff decommitted from South Carolina and re-entered the transfer portal on April 16, 2025.

-West Virginia

 On April 20, 2025, Eaglestaff announced his commitment to play for the West Virginia Mountaineers of the Big 12 Conference.
+He averaged 9.8 points and 4.6 rebounds per game.
+Eaglestaff played through injuries and helped West Virginia win the 2026 College Basketball Crown title.

+NBA Summer League

+On July 1, 2026, it was announced that Eaglestaff would join the New York Knicks during the 2026 NBA Summer League.
+Eaglestaff appeared in two games, averaging 1.5 points, 0.5 rebounds, and 2.0 assists in 4.6 minutes played per game.

+UC San Diego

+Eaglestaff returned to college and signed with the UC San Diego Tritons on August 22, 2026, following a preliminary injunction granting class of 2022 High School graduates a fifth year of NCAA eligibility.